Complete Guide to an Online Educational Leadership Degree

-Students who are enrolled in a bachelor's degree program in educational leadership or a similar field such as educational administration can expect to spend four years on their studies.
+Students who are enrolled in an online bachelor's degree program in educational leadership or a similar field such as educational administration can expect to spend four years on their studies.
 There are also accelerated programs available to those who have already completed some college.
 The time it takes to finish this type of program will vary depending upon how many credits a student has already earned.
 Classes that students will likely take during their bachelor's programs include Effective Teaching Strategies, Organizational Management in Early Childhood Education, Human Resource Management, and Leadership in Practice.
 Upon earning their bachelor's degrees, graduates may go on to hold various leadership positions within the field, such as directing an early childcare facility, working as a Head Start coordinator, or even owning their own preschool.
 Bachelor's degrees in educational leadership can be found at colleges an universities and in order to be admitted a student will need to have earned a high school diploma or GED.

-Master’s degrees in educational leadership are designed for current educators who plan to take up leadership positions in the field of education.
+Online master’s degrees in educational leadership are designed for current educators who plan to take up leadership positions in the field of education.
 Courses emphasize the development of leadership and organizational skills, and students build a broad range of competencies to help them become effective educators.
 Programs require completion of 33 to 45 credits, which takes two years.

 As with most degree programs, the exact admission requirements for a master's degree program in educational leadership vary from one school to the next.
 In general, however, applicants are typically required to have a bachelor's degree from an accredited institution, submit evidence of teaching experience in a school setting, and hold a current state teaching certificate.
 Other requirements vary, but may include letters of recommendation from previous instructors or employers, transcripts of any previous graduate-level coursework, or Graduate Record Examinations (GRE) scores.
 As always, it is best to speak to an advisor or the admissions office of your chosen school to learn about specific requirements.